 While lots of companies have operated remotely or semi-remotely for some time, many have only this year been forced to embrace the “new normal” as a result of the Covid-19 pandemic.

-With this in mind, I sat down with Lindsey Koneffklatt, VP of sales at PhoneBurner – which has always been a remote company – to see what I could learn from Lindsey’s huge expertise and experience around virtual.
+With this in mind, I sat down with Lindsey Koneffklatt, VP of sales at PhoneBurner – which has always been a remote company – to see what I could learn from Lindsey’s huge expertise and experience around hiring remote salespeople.

 “We’re a team of 10, so over the past few years we’ve definitely made a few remote sales hires,” she says.
 “I have a process down, and I think it’s pretty refined at this point.”